Spurs take 24 minutes to score but beat 8th-tier side 5-0 - WHIZ News

 Some 30 yards (meters) from the goal of Joe Hart, who has played at a World Cup for England, Kengni unleashed a shot.

 Surely the semiprofessional eighth-tier club could not take the lead against the Premier League’s fourth-place team?
-Only the crossbar spared the blushes of Hart and Tottenham.
+Only the crossbar spared the blushes and Tottenham of Hart, who tipped the ball over to be sure.

-But incredibly, Tottenham still took 24 minutes to go in front in the biggest mismatch in FA Cup history as Carlos Vinícius broke the unexpectedly long deadlock on Sunday before scoring a hat trick.
+But incredibly, Tottenham still took 24 minutes to beat goalkeeper Bayleigh Passant in the biggest mismatch in FA Cup history as Carlos Vinícius broke the unexpectedly long deadlock on Sunday.

+“For an eighth-tier team to see out Tottenham for 24 minutes is something special but we felt there we could have kept them out for a little bit longer,” Passant told The Associated Press.
+“It was just a lack of concentration.”

 It didn’t always look like 161 places separated these sides in the English football pyramid as Marine defended valiantly against the 2019 Champions League runners-up.

-Tottenham went on to win 5-0 but that is only the same goal margin the London club beat Manchester United by earlier in the Premier League season.
+Tottenham went on to win 5-0 — with Vinícius scoring a hat trick — but that is only the same goal margin the London club beat Manchester United by earlier in the Premier League season.

+“We showed fight and determination that we didn’t want to make a laughing stock out of ourselves,” said Passant, who also works in a supermarket.
+“People around the world and in Crosby can be happy with us that even though we got beaten 5-0 we tried our best.”

 This was no rout or humiliation for the Marine players who will go back to their day jobs, uncertain when they will play again with their league on hold during the new lockdown.

-And when the final whistle blew after a valiant display they went over the thank the fans peering from Rossett Road gardens.
+And when the final whistle blew after a valiant display they went over to thank the fans peering from Rossett Road gardens.

+Even without a crowd being allowed in, enterprising Marine sold more than 30,000 virtual tickets for 10 pounds each ($13.60) — ensuring the windfall from the cup run, including prize money and television cash, exceeds half a million pounds ($678,000).

+“At a tough time when there are many non-league clubs struggling financially … this is really nice,” Marine manager Neil Young said.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports